lwjohnst86/tagDiabetes/doc/submission/reviewer-response.md

     everything in a single journal paper.
 We have included a brief discussion of the results from the other fractions in the Discussion section.
-The complete and integrated discussion and presentation of the results is found in the first author's (LWJ) PhD thesis {{link}}.
-As to a combined analysis, we have presented these results at the European Diabetes Epidemiology Group Meeting in April, 2018 {{include DOI}}, and the proposed DNL mechanism remained clearly associated and had a strong contribution to association with diabetes pathogenesis compared to other fatty acids/compositions.
+The complete and integrated discussion and presentation of the results is found in the first author's (LWJ) PhD thesis (http://hdl.handle.net/1807/80893).
+As to a combined analysis, we have presented these results at the European Diabetes Epidemiology Group Meeting in April, 2018 (https://doi.org/10.6084/m9.figshare.6159293), and the proposed DNL mechanism remained clearly associated and had a strong contribution to associations with diabetes pathogenesis compared to other fatty acids/compositions.
-    A short aside, these currently unpublished findings do not invalidate or undermine the previous work.
+    A short aside, these currently unpublished findings do not invalidate or undermine the previous work and the current manuscript.
 The combined analysis uses a powerful statistical technique (PLS), but it has a number of major limitations, not least of which is it can only handle cross-sectional data and can not adjust for potential confounders.
-The present analysis uses PLS in addition to the powerful longitudinal technique GEE. {{include a short description expanding on these results here or in the manuscript?}}*
+The present analysis in this manuscript uses PLS in addition to the powerful longitudinal technique GEE.*

 2. The discussion of GEE and its limitations is well done.
 However, it seems that the analysis suggests that total triglycerides are predictive of HOMA2-%S